Where are they now? Real Madrid’s 12 youngest debutants since 1990

 That summer, he won the UEFA Euro Under-19 tournament with Spain and was named player of the tournament, but he wouldn’t make any more appearances in the league for his boyhood club.

-He since turned out for Espanyol in the Spanish top flight and is now with Segunda División club Cadiz.
+He’s since turned out for Espanyol and Cadiz.

 The greatest goalkeeper in the club’s history, Casillas made his debut as an 18-year-old, a 2-2 draw away to Athletic Club.

 After leaving the club in 2015, Casillas has made a further 156 appearances for Porto, winning the Portuguese title in 2018.
-He suffered a heart attack in May 2019 but has yet to officially retire from the sport, even at the age of 38.
+He suffered a heart attack in May 2019 and officially announced his retirement the following summer.

 Los Blancos moved fast to make sure they didn’t miss out on the forward, who had quickly garnered hype as one of the best young talents in Brazil.
 Ten days after making his Flamengo debut, Madrid signed a deal with the player in May 2017, effective from his 18th birthday.

-Presented eight days after that birthday, Vinícius made his La Liga debut in the late stages of a goalless draw against Atletico in September 2018.
-The precocious talent has already shown some special glimpses of what he can offer, and his arrival as a bright spark was one of the positives of the club’s forgettable, trophyless 2018-19 campaign.
+Presented eight days after that birthday, Vinicius made his La Liga debut in the late stages of a goalless draw against Atletico in September 2018.
+The precocious talent immediately showed plenty of flashes of promise, but his decision-making led to questions of whether he’d ever truly fulfil his promise.

 The Argentinian forward made his first-team debut back in 1991, making 30 appearances across two separate spells in the early 90s.